Acciaio84/AuraQuick/README.md

 # AuraQuick
-AuraQuick is a framework for speeding up Salesforce deployments
+AuraQuick is a framework for speeding up deployments of Salesforce Lightning Aura Components

 Content of the framework: